 - certain county and municipal taxes are published by the Department of Revenue.
-The Tax Appeals Commission may also publish the list on its own website. - (e) A self-administered county or municipality may make only one election-out under subsection (b) or one 5 6 revocation under subsection (c) during each calendar year.
-If 7 an appeal is timely filed with the Tax Appeals Commission after the notice of an election-out by the self-administered 8 county or municipality is published by the Tax Appeals 9 10 Commission, the appeal shall be deemed timely filed with and transferred to the self-administered county or municipality.
-11 12 If an appeal is timely filed with a self-administered county 13 or municipality after the notice of revocation by the 14 self-administered county or municipality is published by the Tax Appeals Commission, the appeal shall be deemed timely 15 filed with and transferred to the Tax Appeals Commission.
-16
+The Tax Appeals Commission may also publish the list on its own website. - (e) A self-administered county or municipality may make only one election-out under subsection (b) or one revocation under subsection (c) during each calendar year.
+If an appeal is timely filed with the Tax Appeals Commission after the notice of an election-out by the self-administered county or municipality is published by the Tax Appeals Commission, the appeal shall be deemed timely filed with and transferred to the self-administered county or municipality.
+If an appeal is timely filed with a self-administered county or municipality after the notice of revocation by the self-administered county or municipality is published by the Tax Appeals Commission, the appeal shall be deemed timely filed with and transferred to the Tax Appeals Commission.

 Section 3.
-The Code Commissioner shall review Titles 11 and 40 and shall substitute "Alabama Tax Appeals Commission" for any reference to the Administrative Law Division of the Department of Revenue and shall make any other similar amendments consistent herewith.
+The Code Commissioner shall review Titles 11 and 40 of the Code of Alabama 1975, and, at times deemed appropriate, shall substitute "Alabama Tax Appeals Commission" for any reference to the Administrative Law Division of the Department of Revenue and shall make any other similar amendments consistent herewith.